At New York fashion shows, black jacket becomes 'it' piece for fall

 Accompanying all that black was gray, in versions dubbed fog, smoke, slate, pewter, gun metal, charcoal, lead and mercury.

-"Women who pass on the bright colour are going to bite on these more sophisticated, darker, muted colours," said Wolfe.
+"Women who pass on the bright color are going to bite on these more sophisticated, darker, muted colors," said Wolfe.

-(Additional reporting by Marguerita Choy, Editing by Cynthia Osterman and Andrew Hay)